 PCIe stands for Peripheral Component Interconnect Express.
 It is a standard that was created to allow the connection of high-speed devices to the motherboard.

 PCIe slots are the interfaces through which the PCIe devices are connected to a motherboard.
-The slots come in a variety of sizes with x1 being the smallest one available.
+The slots come in various sizes, with x1 being the smallest available.

-Most motherboard have a variety of PCIe slots.
-Almost all motherboards have the large x16 slots. x4 and x1 slots are also very common.
+Most motherboards have a variety of PCIe slots.
+Almost all motherboards have large x16 slots. x4 and x1 slots are also very common.

 - What Does a PCIe Express Slot Look Like?

-- How To Check How Many PCIe Slots Do I Have?
+- How Do I Check How Many PCIe Slots I Have?